 Disqualifications: The race secretary for a higher level organization can disqualify (delete) a club/loft/band from a race by clicking the Disqualify Club/Loft/Band button on the Races page.

 Add/Edit Race Screen fields:

 Organization name will be prefilled with your logged-on organization.

-Changes at the Combine level automatically change all subordinate club
+Changes at the higher levels automatically change all subordinate club clockings.

 Race Date must be in MM DD YYYY format.